^

 11 September 2012, 09:00

-"Reading is the best teaching."
-One can not but agree with the statement of the great Russian writer A.S.
+"Reading is the best education."
+One cannot but agree with the statement of the great Russian writer A.S.
 Pushkin.
-An interesting book can be carried away, transferred to an exciting and beautiful world.
+An interesting book can captivate, transfer to an exciting and beautiful world.

 Fish oil will teach children to read

-However, many primary school students experience learning difficulties in reading.
-Most parents believe that it is a matter of laziness and the child's unwillingness to learn something, that's why they try to make him read, determining the baby the norm that he must overpower in a day, hoping thus to interest the child and instill a love for reading.
-Often this leads to the opposite effect - children completely lose interest in books, and no persuasion can not be helped here.
+However, many primary school students have difficulty learning to read.
+Most parents believe that the problem is laziness and the child's unwillingness to learn something, so they try to force them to read, setting a quota for the child to complete in a day, hoping to interest the child and instill a love of reading.
+Often, this leads to the opposite effect - children completely lose interest in books, and no amount of persuasion can help here.

-However, scientists from Oxford University know one "recipe", which is useful for parents in this situation.
+However, scientists from Oxford University know one “recipe” that will be useful to parents in such a situation.

-When mothers and grandmothers "stuffed" children with fish oil, they knew what they were doing.
+When mothers and grandmothers "stuffed" their children with fish oil, they knew what they were doing.
 Fish oil was considered the best source of vitamin D, the deficiency of which leads to rickets.
-And recently, scientists found out that in this "delicacy" are also polyunsaturated fatty acids Omega-3, which can improve reading skills in children.
+And recently, scientists have found out that this "delicacy" also contains polyunsaturated fatty acids Omega-3, which can improve children's reading skills.

-The experiment involved 362 children aged 7 to 9 years who had problems with reading skills.
-One group of children took 600 mg of omega-3 fatty acids in capsules daily for 16 weeks, and the second - a placebo.
+The scientists' experiment involved 362 children aged 7 to 9 who had problems with reading skills.
+One group of children took 600 mg of Omega-3 fatty acids in capsules daily for 16 weeks, while the other group took a placebo.

-It turned out that in total the fish oil had no effect on the health of children, but the scientists noted the significant success of the children of the first group taking supplements.
-After taking the drug, they caught up with their peers, and compared to the placebo group, they improved their results by 20%.
+It turned out that fish oil had no overall effect on the children's health, but the scientists noted significant success among the children in the first group who took the supplements.
+After taking the drug, they caught up with their peers in their studies, and compared to the group taking the placebo, they improved their results by 20%.

-The authors of the survey note that the worse the child's performance, the longer he took supplements.
+The study's authors note that the worse the child's performance, the longer he took the supplements.

-Now, scientists at Oxford University are studying the effects of similar supplements on children who are lagging behind.
+Now scientists at Oxford University are studying the effects of similar supplements on struggling children.

 You are reporting a typo in the following text: